 Bookmakers odds: the types and ways to calculate

-It is well known, that the progenitors of modern bookmaking for many centuries successfully conducted their activities on almost all continents.
-It is therefore not surprising that there are several different ways to present odds were a great many.
-However, there are only three main types of performance of coefficients used today: English, European and American.
+It is well known, that modern bookmakers have successfully conducted their activities across multiple countries on almost all continents.
+It is therefore not surprising that there are several different ways to present odds.
+There are three main types today: English, European and American.
 Their similarities and differences, as well as their pros and cons, will be discussed in this article.

-It is believed that the birthplace of bookmakers as independent companies specializing in the acceptance of bets in “industrial volume” is in England.
+It is believed that bookmaking as we know it today, independent companies specializing in the acceptance of bets in “industrial volume” originated in England.
 Therefore, it is quite logical that this country has given the bookmaking world its own type of odds.
-English coefficients remain extremely popular in our time as they are more indebted to British gambling establishments, faithfully honoring the traditions of their ancestors.
+English odds remain extremely popular in our time as British companies faithfully honour the traditions of their ancestors.

-European odds came to light when the betting business began to gradually move away from the UK to neighboring France, from where the phenomenon rapidly spread across Western Europe.
-At first, only British offices functioned in Western European countries.
-However, after a certain amount of time, the British began to face worthy competitors from French and German gambling establishments.
+European odds came to light when the betting business began to gradually move away from the UK to neighbouring France, and then to spread across Western Europe.
+At first, only British bookmakers functioned but after a certain amount of time, the British began to face worthy competition from French and German gambling establishments.

-Most of the new offices found the calculation using the English coefficient to be too difficult.
+Most of the new offices found the calculation using the English system to be too difficult.
 Thus, the European or, as it is now called, the decimal factor was born.
-At the moment the European coefficient is mandatory (though not always by default) and is presented by all bookmakers in the world without exception.
-And for many of them, it is the only one used.
-The European coefficient is written in decimal form – it is traditional for us to use values such as 2.0; 4.3, etc.
+At the moment the European system is presented by all bookmakers in the world without exception (though not always by default).

-How do you count the coefficient?
+How do you use the odds?
 If you take the size of your bet and multiply it by the coefficient, you will get the amount that the bookmaker will have to pay in the case of winning the bet.
 You must remember to subtract 1 to know your profit because 1 is always equal to your stake amount.

-Perhaps the most difficult to understand are the American betting odds, although you will, of course, be seeing these the most while betting in America.
-These odds were born in the United States a few years after the country declared independence.
-The American coefficient quickly took root in local gambling establishments.
+Perhaps the most difficult to understand is the American betting odds, although you will of course, only really be seeing these whilst betting in American bookmakers.
+These use of this odds system is first recorded a few years after the country declared independence.
+It then quickly took root in local gambling establishments.
 The main distinguishing feature of the American coefficients is the presence of the “z” or “-“sign in front of the digital indicator.
-This sign helps you to determine which team is the favorite.
-The status of favorite is signified by the “-“sign.
+This sign helps you to determine which team is the favourite or not.
+The status of favourite is signified by the “-“sign.
 The English way to describe it is “odds on”.

-Let’s try and deal with American quotes and calculate the coefficient with an example.
-Take the odds of -105 (favored team).
+Let’s try and deal with American quotes and calculate the odds with an example.
+Take the odds of -105 (favourite team).
 This quote shows that to get a net win of $100, you must bet $105.
 The equivalent to this factor in the European system is 1.95.